Learning Outcomes

 Procedure

-- The respondent must file any evidence in response at least 7 days before the hearing.
+- Respondent’s evidence must be served at least 7 days before the hearing.

-- The applicant may file reply evidence at least 3 days before the hearing.
+- Applicant’s reply evidence may be served at least 3 days before the hearing.

-- The court may grant summary judgment, dismiss the application, or make a conditional order (e.g., requiring payment into court).
+- The court may grant summary judgment (on all or part of the claim/defence), dismiss the application, give case management directions, or make a conditional order (e.g., requiring payment into court or filing amended statements of case).

 Evidence